Hello-Pork-Belly/hz-oneclick/docs/CONTRIBUTING.md

 # Contributing

 This repo keeps local developer checks aligned with CI.
 Use the Makefile targets below to run the same lint/smoke commands locally.
+Canonical commands are Makefile targets and `scripts/lint.sh` / `scripts/ci_local.sh`.
+Do not reference deprecated helpers.

 ## Prereqs
 - bash